wpendl99/.github/profile/simon/simon-service/simon-service.md

 Converting Simon to a service involved the following steps.

-1. Move all the previous deliverable code files (_.html, _.js, \*.css, favicon.ico, and asserts) into a sub-directory named `public`.
+1. Move all the previous deliverable code files (_.html, _.js, \*.css, favicon.ico, and assets) into a sub-directory named `public`.
 We will use the HTTP Node.js based service to host the front-end application files.
 This is done with the static file middleware that we will add our service `index.js`.

    ```js
    app.use(express.static('public'));